RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 and spoke with promoters and theaters in other cities to reserve dates.
 In discussions with several promoters,
-Springer learned for the first time that Aretha Franklin had cancelled several recent performances because of a fear of flying.
+Springer learned for the first time that Aretha Franklin had canceled several recent performances because of a fear of flying.

-Springer called Aretha's agents and asked about the cancelled performances.
+Springer called Aretha's agents and asked about the canceled performances.
-The agents told Springer not to worry, that the cancelled engagements had been made by other agents without Aretha's approval, and that there were no such problems with this deal.
+The agents told Springer not to worry, that the canceled engagements had been made by other agents without Aretha's approval, and that there were no such problems with this deal.